department-of-veterans-affairs/vets-website/_disability/4-get-filing-fullydeveloped-dbq.md

 ### Yes.

-If you’re an active-duty Service Member, you can initiate a [predischarge claim](http://department-of-veterans-affairs.github.io/beta-site/disability-benefits/get/filing/active-duty/).
+If you’re an active-duty Servicemember, you can initiate a [predischarge claim](http://department-of-veterans-affairs.github.io/beta-site/disability-benefits/get/filing/active-duty/).

 If you’re filing after separation, you can use the Disability Benefits Questionnaires (DBQs) to create a fully developed claim.